fhiso/legacy-format/dates.md

 {.ednote}  Does this definition need loosening?
 Not all cultures consider the day to be begin at midnight.
-The Hebrew calendar defined in {§hebrew}, for example, is normally used with *calendar days* beginning at sunset.
+The Hebrew calendar defined in {§hebrew}, for example, is normally used with *calendar days* beginning at sunset, which is defined as 6pm using variable length hours.
 The Islamic and Bahá'í *calendars* do similarly.
 The definition of a *calendar day* is currently taken from [ISO 8691], but should it be loosened to allow such definitions?

 A **date** is a way of identifying a particular *calendar day*.